LeetCodes/hackers/README.md

 ## Documentation ##

-Go to [the wiki](https://github.com/robinouu/hackers/wiki) to read how to launch server and client properly.
+Go to [the wiki](https://github.com/robinouu/hackers/wiki) to read how to launch the server properly and access to it.

 ## Licence ##